couchbaselabs/node-ottoman/vuepress/guides/schema.md

 const dog = new Animal({ type: 'dog' });

 const dogs = await dog.findSimilarTypes();
-console.log(dogs); // woof
+console.log(dogs);
 ```

-* Overwriting a default ottoman document method may lead to unpredictable results.
+* Overwriting a default Ottoman document method may lead to unpredictable results.
 * The example above uses the Schema.methods object directly to save an instance method.
-You can also use the Schema.method() helper as described here.
+You can also use the Schema.method() helper as described [here](/guides/schema.html#instance-methods).
 * Do not declare methods using ES6 arrow functions (=>).
 Arrow functions explicitly prevent binding this, so your method will not have access to the document and the above examples will not work.

 ## Statics

 You can also add static functions to your model.
-There are two equivalent ways to add a static:

 Add a function property to schema.statics
 Call the Schema#static() function